-- SOC 2113 INTRODUCTION TO SOCIOLOGY I This course introduces the scientific study of human society and social interaction.
-Social influences on individuals and groups are examined.
+- SOC 2113 INTRODUCTION TO SOCIOLOGY Deals with human relationships.
+Students will receive a synopsis of the whole field of sociology including the social world, the social and cultural process within this world, and the integration of the processes in relation to the individual, the group, and the institution.
 Three lecture hours.
-Three semester credit hours. - SOC 2133 SOCIAL PROBLEMS A study of the nature, scope, and effects of major social problems of today and the theoretical preventive measures to alleviate them.
+Three semester credit hours. - SOC 2133-SOCIAL PROBLEMS-A study of the theoretical analysis, nature, scope, and effects of contemporary social problems and policy measures used to address them.
 Three lecture hours.
-Three semester credit hours. - SOC 2143 MARRIAGE AND FAMILY A study of the family as a cultural unit, the institution of marriage, the problems of parenthood and of social-economic adjustments to society.
+Three semester credit hours. - SOC 2143 MARRIAGE AND FAMILY A study of the development of marriage and family as cultural units in society.
 Three lecture hours.
-Three semester credit hours. - SOC 2243 CULTURAL ANTHROPOLOGY This course examines Human adaption and cultural diversity.
+Three semester credit hours. - SOC 2243 CULTURAL ANTHROPOLOGY This course examines Human human adaption and cultural diversity.
 The student will explore techniques employed by the anthropologist.
 Three lecture hours.
 Three semester credit hours.